Balcarras

 Sixth Form Life

-Mr Darren Leatherbarrow, the Head of Sixth Form, Mr Mark Constance, Head of Year 12, Mrs Elen Derrick Head of Year 13 and members of the Senior Management Team, have a course consultation meeting with all students before they enter the sixth form in order to help them to make the right choices.
-This also gives students and parents the opportunity to discuss any questions they might have.
-Throughout your time in the sixth form, Mr Leatherbarrow, Mrs Derrick and Mr Constance will all be available to offer advice on your studies and your future and to listen to your concerns.
-They each have an office in the Sixth Form Centre and are the normal points of contact for parents of sixth formers.
+Throughout your time in the sixth form, Mr Leatherbarrow, Mr Rothwell and Mr Constance will all be available to offer advice on your studies and your future and to listen to your concerns.
+They each have an office in the Sixth Form Centre and are the normal points of contact for parents of sixth formers, along with Mr Boughton, Miss Shields and Mrs Dean (our study supervisors) and Mrs Crowley, our Sixth Form Administrator.

 Pastoral Support